Rajpratik71/Mininet-wiki/Dhcp-masquerade-attack.md

 * `evil` is a malicious host which is connected directly to the switch by a fast link; it provides malicious DHCP responses and also hosts a malicious DNS server and malicious DHCP server.

 ### Code
-The code can be downloaded from the following `git` repository:
+The code is hosted on bitbucket at:

     git clone https://bitbucket.org/lantz/cs144-dhcp